 “Cancel that,” Ignatius stated bluntly, sitting down at his desk to begin scribbling on the unusual diagram again.

 “Cancel the order,” Ignatius reaffirmed, “I do not wish to waste time unnecessarily.
 Simply lower the rotations per pressure cycle and continue drilling.
 This way, within forty-eight hours, we will have cleared the gas vein.”

 “But sir—that will bring unnecessary risk to our men.
 And forgive me for saying, but protocol states—”

 “—Do not quote me protocols, foreman.
 I was the one who wrote them.
-Now, I have given you a command and I expect it to be carried out to its fullest…” Ignatius tilted his quill horizontally and glanced up at the foreman who, for a moment, thought he could see a hint of madness simmering beneath the surface of Ignatius’s shrewd, hawk-like eyes.
+Now, I have given you a command and I expect it to be carried out to its fullest…” Ignatius tilted his quill horizontally and glanced up at the foreman who, for a moment, thought he could see a hint of madness simmering beneath the surface of Ignatius’s shrewd eyes.
 He continued to speak, “Or am I to interpret this disclination to follow orders as an attempt on your behalf to sabotage my work here?”

 “No. Not at all, sir.
 Never would I dare…” Beads of sweat began to trickle down the back of the foreman’s neck.